falzm/fsdiff/README.md

 # fsdiff

-`fsdiff` is a simple tool that helps finding out what changes occurred in a filesystem tree.
+`fsdiff` is a simple tool that helps to find out what changes occurred in a filesystem tree.

 Using `fsdiff` involves two steps: first take a `snapshot` of the target filesystem *before* modifications happen, then another one *after*.
 Then, the `diff` step compares the two snapshots and reports the changes found.